manuelbl/JavaDoesUSB/README.md

 - Control, bulk and interrupt transfer
 - Notifications about connected/disconnected devices
 - Descriptive information about interfaces, settings and endpoints
-- Support fo composite devices
+- Support fo composite devices and interface association
 - Published on Maven Central

 ### To do